 You may already know about Customer Lifetime Value (CLV), but if not, here’s a quick rundown.

-Customer Lifetime Value is the amount of revenue a typical customer will generate for a company during the customer’s engagement with your brand.
 Suppose you own a lawn care business.
 Your typical customer spends $80 per month and stays with your company for an average of 3 years.
-Based on that information, you can use use the following equation to determine the CLV:
+Based on that, you can use use the following equation to determine the CLV:

 $80 per month x 12 months x 3 years = $2,880 = CLV